Zero Suicide Alliance Mental Health Awareness Month

 Office for National Statistics report on suicides in the UK: https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/bulletins/suicidesintheunitedkingdom/2018registrations

 When someone feels at their very lowest they may want help but feel unable to ask for it…..cue the Big Brew.

 Employers can play a unique and critical role in suicide prevention.
 It is vital that employers offer timely and appropriate support for those who need it.
 People in work spend about one third of their lives at their place of employment.
 Employees could be struggling to cope, overwhelmed with issues in their life that could lead to suicidal thoughts.
 Suffering emotional pain that they are desperately trying to hide.
 Organisations can provide a critical social and emotional support network to these people.
 If trained appropriately managers can help colleagues understand the importance of wellbeing and good mental health.
 Helping to keep safe and well and identifying the hidden signs of being mentally unwell.

-Why not host a Big Brew event in your busines or if you’re part of a group you could rename your next meet up or social event The Big Brew.
+Why not host a Big Brew event in your business or if you’re part of a group you could rename your next meet up or social event The Big Brew.